KaurKadak/pizzeria-website/README.md

 Pizzeria mock-up website

-Technologies used : HTML, CSS
+* Technologies used :

-Features still to be added :
-* Front-end:
-  * Finish about page,
-  * Finish contact page,
-  * Finish table booking page

-* Back-end:
-  * Table booking through javascript (lets user book a table and stores the booking in a database)
+ * HTML, CSS - All the pages were built with custom css, html
+ * Javascript - The timepciker in the tablebooking page is custom built using js